leouieda/tesseroids/doc/install.rst

 Installing
 ==========

-We offer binaries for Windows (32 bit only) and GNU/Linux (32 and 64 bit).
+We offer binaries for Windows (32 and 64 bit) and GNU/Linux (32 and 64 bit).
 You can download the latest version for your operating system from Github: